 - Period 3: This is when you are riding in the Uber/Lyft vehicle.
 Crashes during Period 3 are covered by the same $1 million policy as Period 2.

 If your injuries are so severe that even Uber/Lyft’s policy cannot fully compensate you, then you may be able to file a personal injury lawsuit to recover additional damages.
 Generally, you must file your lawsuit within two years from the date of the crash.

 Rideshare accidents involve multiple insurance policies and insurance companies, meaning things can get complicated quickly.
 Be sure to seek the advice of an experienced Dallas injury attorney who can unravel the complexities and get you the compensation you deserve.

 The Fell Law Firm has extensive experience helping clients who were hurt in rideshare accidents.
 We are ready to help you.
-Get started by calling 972-450-1418 or send us a message to arrange a free initial consultation with our attorneys.
+Get started by calling 972-450-1418 or send us a message to arrange a free initial consultation with Mr. Fell.